shadmanr0395/Pharmaceutical-Financial-Analysis-Project/README.md

 ## Why this matters

 Together these tabs make one consistent point: **headline GAAP numbers alone would tell a misleading story about Charles River Laboratories in FY2025**, and it takes segment-level margin analysis, an organic growth bridge, and a mix-shift view to see what's actually driving performance.
-That's the exact type of judgement, knowing which number to trust and why, that a finance analyst is expected to bring to a business like Almac Group.
+That's the exact type of judgement, knowing which number to trust and why, that a finance analyst is expected to bring to a business.

 ## Disclaimer